 I finally started to get in my groove.
 I made friends, had a consistent work routine, and began to thrive in my fairly independent role.
 Then we underwent some restructuring, and I moved to a team full of people I had never worked with before.
 A team of talented people who worked together closely and had developed a rapport; a team full of—you guessed it—extroverts.
-Fortunately, there was another introvert on my team, and my new manager was a staunch introvert that helped me ease into life in this new group.
+Fortunately, my new manager was a staunch introvert that helped me ease into life in this new group.

 But there were still days when I left work with an empty cup—I was pushing up against my limits of team time.
 I often couldn’t get on the same wavelength as my extroverted teammates, and soon realized that my best work happened when I embraced my introversion.
-Instead of trying to out-speak my colleagues, I doubled down and let my work speak for me.
-This lead to more genuine connections, a better relationship with my manager, and a more productive team.
+Instead of trying to out-speak my colleagues, I let my work speak for me.
+This lead to more genuine connections, a better relationship with my manager, and a more cohesive team.

 So here are some of the best strategies I learned for thriving in a team environment as an introvert.